 - 5. There are no disadvantaged unincorporated communities within or contiguous to Yountville's sphere of influence. - 6.
 The median household income (MHI) for Yountville is \$66,136.
-This is higher than the DUC threshold MHI of less than \$49,191 (80 percent of the statewide MHI of \$61,489).
+This is higher than the disadvantaged unincorporated community threshold MHI of less than \$49,191 (80 percent of the statewide MHI of \$61,489).
 Additionally, the Town provides sufficient water and wastewater service.
 No health or safety issues have been identified.

-7. Yountville does appear to contain households which meet the "disadvantaged" status within the Veterans Home site as shown in Table 3-7.
+7. Yountville does appear to contain households which meet the "disadvantaged" status within the Veterans Home site.
 The average annual income of Veteran Home residents is \$8,090, well below the disadvantaged financial threshold.
-Notably, the Veterans Home requires residents to have low income in order to quality to live at the facility.
-The Town is not responsible for providing services to State owned property.
+Notably, the Veterans Home requires residents to have low income in order to qualify to live at the facility.
+The Town is not responsible for providing services to State-owned property.